campusrover/cr_ros_3/README.md

+### Branch note: this branch is being used to test some new state interface tools (see state_tools.py)

 # Welcome to the campus rover repository, version 3.
 This repo contains python code for the campus rover project

 to get started with this repo, you will need a few things installed on your laptop: